michelif/ETH-Students-instructions/index.md

 ---
 layout: home
-title:  "Getting started at ETH Tier3"
 ---

 This webpage is intended to help arbeit/master students in the first steps of their work with ETH.
-Send comments to micheli@cern.ch
+It is meant as a repo for the book-keeping of instructions.
+If you want to send comments or contribute, write to micheli@cern.ch